 If you could, would you want to develop a super intelligent AI to do your bidding?
-Neil Sharpson, author of When the Sparrow Falls, explores why this is a BAD idea in the below guest post.
+Neil Sharpson, author of When the Sparrow Falls, now out in paperback, explores why this is a BAD idea in the below guest post.
 Check it out now!

 THE WISE OLD BIRD: Listen.
 Our world suffered two blights.
 One was the blight of the robots.

 ARTHUR DENT: Tried to take over, did they?

 THE WISE OLD BIRD: Oh no, no, no my dear fellow.
 Much worse than that.
 They told us they liked us.